 Since the early 1960s, most electrical codes have required a ground wire to be run to all outlets and appliances, but prior to that time, most wiring was just 2 wires (hot and neutral).

 The ground wire provides an alternate path for electricity that may stray from an appliance or product to make its way safely back to the breaker or fuse box and exit the building into the main ground connection.

 Electricity is like water in that it always chooses the path of least resistance.
-Without a grounded outlet that path is either through your appliance which will fry your TV, computer, microwave, etc. or in the worst case, through you!
-You may think that having a surge protect is enough, but surge protectors only work properly when attached to a grounded outlet.
+Without a grounded outlet, that path is either through your appliance which will fry your TV, computer, microwave, etc. or in the worst case, through you!
+You may think that having a surge protector is enough, but surge protectors only work properly when attached to a grounded outlet.